navcoin/navcoin-core/README.md

 ![NavCoin](./img/logo-extended.png)

-This is the working repository for NAV Coin 4.2.1, our fork of bitcoin-core 0.13.
+This is the working repository for NavCoin 4.2.1, our fork of bitcoin-core 0.13.

 For more information please visit the website: